ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 :::info

-The following section goes through the various web3.unity marketplace endpoints that are available and the types of interactions allowed for games that implement marketplace features.
+web3.unity provides prefabs for integrating an in-game marketplace.
+A web UI via the [ChainSafe Gaming Marketplace](https://marketplace.chainsafe.io) is also available.
+To access and interact with the marketplace, various endpoints are available to games implementing this feature.

 :::